-GHS Urology is a medical and surgical specialty that focuses on the urinary tracts of men and women as well as the reproductive systems of men.
-Surgeons at Greenville Health System are using new techniques and exploring the latest avenues for treating urologic problems and diseases of the urologic system, from prostate cancer and erectile dysfunction, to kidney stones.
+Prisma Health Department of Urology is a medical and surgical specialty that focuses on the urinary tracts of men and women as well as the reproductive systems of men.
+Surgeons at Prisma Health are using cutting-edge techniques and exploring the latest avenues for treating urologic problems and diseases of the urologic system, from prostate cancer and erectile dysfunction, to kidney stones.

-Dr. Gabriel Evan Fiscus completed his medical training at the Medical College of Wisconsin, followed by a residency at Vanderbuilt University Medical Center.
+Dr. Gabriel Evan Fiscus completed his medical training at the Medical College of Wisconsin, followed by a residency at Vanderbilt University Medical Center.
 Dr. Fiscus is now seeing patients at Regional Urology.

 Learn more about Gabriel Fiscus, MD